Relative Serre functor for comodule algebras: Relative Serre functor for comodule algebras

-In this sense, the relative Serre functor of ${}_L \Mod$ is completely determined on the level of functors.
-However, this result is not satisfactory for our purposes: It does not give any information about the natural isomorphisms
+is a relative Serre functor for ${}_L\Mod$, where $D$ is the so-called distinguished invertible object of $\mathcal{C}$.
+Since the Nakayama functor $\Nak_L$ is isomorphic to the functor twisting the action of $L$ by $\nu_L$, and since $D^{*}$ is isomorphic to the left $H$-module given by the algebra map $\alpha_H : H \to \bfk$, the functor $\Ser$ is isomorphic to \eqref{eq:Ser-FSS}.
+Thus $\Ser$ is also a relative Serre functor of ${}_L \Mod$.
+In this sense, a relative Serre functor of ${}_L \Mod$ has been completely determined on the level of functors.
+However, this description does not give any information about the natural isomorphisms

 for $M, N \in {}_L \Mod$ and $X \in {}_H \Mod$, which are important when, for example, we discuss whether ${}_L \Mod$ admits a pivotal structure.